telerik/winforms-docs/cloud-services/aws/overview.md

 ## Requirements

 In order to build and run the examples from the articles you will need an active AWS account.
-In addition I would recommend to check the [AWS SDK for .NET](https://aws.amazon.com/sdk-for-net/).
+Your system should have .NET Framework 3.5 or later and Visual Studio 2010 or later.
+In addition, we use the [AWS SDK for .NET](https://aws.amazon.com/sdk-for-net/), which provides everything you need in order to build your application using Visual Studio.

+You can check the [Getting Started]({%slug cloud-services\aws\getting-started%}) article in order to setup your environment and start using the services.